 Encouragingly, a number of proposals for meeting this challenge have been put forward.
-One is that of Dittrich (2006), ? which gives an explicit demonstration of how complete observables for general relativity may be constructed in stages by first computing partially compete observables which are complete observables with respect to a sub-algebra of the constraints and then using these objects to to calculate complete observables with respect to all the constraints.
+One is that of Dittrich (2006, 2007) which gives an explicit demonstration of how complete observables for general relativity may be constructed in stages by first computing partially compete observables which are complete observables with respect to a sub-algebra of the constraints and then using these objects to to calculate complete observables with respect to all the constraints.
 The partial observables in this construction are constituted by spacetime scalars which in turn are constructed out of canonical fields, and this process serves to reduce the number of constraints that must be dealt with.
 For reasons of space we will not here attempt a explanation of the details of the Dittrich approach but rather turn our attention to an alternative methodology know as the master constraint programme.
-The choice between these two approaches is far from a trivial one and particularly with regard to quantisation it may have significant technical implications.
+The choice between these two approaches is far from a trivial one and particularly with regard to quantization it may have significant technical implications.
 However, for our purposes it must be noted that in respect of the interpretational implications with regard to time the fundamental features are common to both methodologies and we are choosing to focus on the second only because it may be introduced more concisely.

-In general the idea of the master constraint programme (Thiemann (2006, 2007)) is to re-write constraint functions, $\varphi_j(p,q) = 0$, in terms of a single equation which will be satisfied under the same conditions.
-This new single constraint is then the master constraint.
-A simple example is given by taking a positive quadratic two form K^{ij} and constructing the equation:
+In general the idea of the master constraint programme (Thiemann (2006, 2007)) is to re-write constraint functions in terms of a single equation which will be satisfied under the same conditions.
+This new single constraint is then the master constraint, M, and it allows us to define a condition for observable functions within the phase space through the equation:

-$$\mathbf{M} := K^{ij} \varphi_i \varphi_j = 0 \tag{20}$$
+$$\{\{\mathbf{M}, \mathcal{O}\}, \mathcal{O}\}|{\mathbf{M}=0} = 0 \tag{20}$$